grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 ## Debug metrics

-The below metrics are provided for backwards compatibility, they behave generally the same but there are likely edge cases where they differ.
+The following metrics are provided for backward compatibility.
+They generally behave the same, but there are likely edge cases where they differ.

 * `prometheus_remote_write_wal_storage_created_series_total` (counter): Total number of created series appended to the WAL.